pholoshos/sniply/README.md

 - **Real-Time Preview:** Instantly see the changes you make in real-time, allowing for quick iterations and a more efficient development process.

-- **Responsive Design:** Build applications that look great on any device with SvelteFlow's responsive design capabilities.

-- **One-Click Deployment:** Deploy your creations with a single click, making it easy to share your applications with the world.

 ## Components